juzybits/polymedia-zklogin-demo/README.md

 ## OpenID providers

-You'll need to create a developer account on Google/Twitch/Facebook and then create an app from which you can obtain the `client_id` that will be used as a parameter in the login URL.
+You'll need to create a developer account on Google/Twitch/Facebook.
+Then, create an "app" from which you can obtain the Client ID to populate your `web/src/config.json`.

 Developer consoles: [Google](https://console.cloud.google.com/home/dashboard), [Twitch](https://dev.twitch.tv/console), [Facebook](https://developers.facebook.com/apps/).